Seller’s Disclosure: Building Code Violations

 How to Handle Building Code Violations in the Seller’s Disclosure

 - The seller’s disclosure must be in writing

 - The disclosure must state the existence and nature of the violations or proceedings

 - The seller must provide a copy of the pleadings, notices, and other materials received by the seller

-- State that the buyer’s agreement is to be liable for correcting the code violations
+- State that the buyer agrees to be liable for correcting the code violations

 - The buyer must sign and return a copy to you

 Your city or county may vary in additional rules, so it is best to find out about policies in advance.
-The statute says that within five days after the transfer of the property, the seller must provide the code enforcement agency with the name and address of the new owner, and provide copies of the disclosure notices given to the buyer.
+Review the Building Regulations section in your city’s Code of Ordinances for more information.
+The Florida statute says that within five days after the transfer of the property, the seller must provide the code enforcement agency with the name and address of the new owner, and provide copies of the disclosure notices given to the buyer.
 A seller who violates this provision is guilty of fraud [125.69(2)(d)].
 Always do your diligence and make sure you understand your rights and responsibilities as a seller from the start, it could save you time, effort, and money.

 Visit the Community Connection tab for your city at Real-ativity’s Featured City Page to find contact information for the building department, code enforcement office, city hall, and public records.